ptorn/bth-ramverk2/README.md

 1. First clone the repo.
 `git clone https://github.com/ptorn/bth-ramverk2.git`

-2. After that install the dependencies for server.
+2. After that install the dependencies for server and client.
 `cd bth-ramverk2`
+`npm install`
+`npm run install-client`
+`npm run build-client`

+3. Now its time to start it.
-`npm install` and `npm start`
+`npm start`

+## Alternative installation using Docker

+If you have docker installed then you could also install and start the website like this.

+`docker run -p 3000:3000 peder/bth-ramverk2:latest`

-Thats it now you are all set.
+That's it now you are all set.

 **Enjoy!**